corda/accounts/docs.md

     subFlow(SendKeyForAccountFlow(otherSideSession))

 ### Looking up an account by `PublicKey`

+The `AccountService` provides an API to look-up which account a particular `PublicKey` belongs to.
+The caveat is that the `PublicKey` must have been obtained using `RequestKeyForAccountFlow` and `SendKeyForAccountFlow`, or manually mapped to the account host and account ID.
+To look up teh account ID for a `PublicKey` use:

+    fun accountIdForKey(owningKey: PublicKey): UUID?

+To look up the `AccountInfo` for a `PublicKey` use:

+    fun accountInfo(owningKey: PublicKey): StateAndRef<AccountInfo>?

+Code sample:

+    // Requestor flow.
+    // Assumption is that we already have the AccountInfo. val accountInfo: StateAndRef<AccountInfo> = accountService.accountInfo("Some account name") val newKey: AnonymousParty = subFlow(RequestKeyForAccountFlow(
+            accountInfo = accountInfo,
+            hostSession = accountInfo.state.data.host
+    ))
+    val sameAccountInfo: StateAndRef<AccountInfo> = accountService.accountInfo(newKey)

 ### Looking up a host by `PublicKey`
 ### Obtaining a list of accounts
 ### Obtaining all the `PublicKey`s for an account